GSA/gsa-icam-card-builder/certutils/README.md

 #### mkall.sh

 The `mkall.sh` script creates certificates for all of the FIPS 201-2 cards using the existing OpenSSL configuration files.
-It runs in mkcert.sh in batch mode, so there there is no interaction.
-Watch the terminal output for possible errors that can occur if the configuration file contains errors found by OpenSSL or your card folders do not match the names of the folders in the script.
+It runs in `mkcert.sh` in batch mode, so there there is no interaction and maybe more importantly, no need to know what parameters you need to invoke `mkcert.sh`.
+Just watch the console output for possible errors that can occur if the configuration file contains errors found by OpenSSL or your card folders do not match the names of the folders in the script.
+It's best to redirect the output to a file that you can inspect when it's done.

 Note that different personalization tools may use different forms of public/private key pairs.
 Most PIV middleware is designed to tell the smart card